zCFD/zPost/README.md

 Once Anaconda is installed also install fabric by running
 > pip install fabric

+Then configure zPost by running config_env.bat in the zPost\scripts, you will need to pass it the location of your local Paraview installation. i.e.:

+> create_env.bat c:\Program Files\Paraview 4.4.0\bin

 You also need to setup keyless ssh access and create a config file in ~/.ssh/config pointing to your openSSH key.
 Example:
 ```